Learning Resources

 Develop a counter-argument (using evidence to challenge, express, and support an opposing point of view) to the political cartoon you analyzed earlier.

 Using content from The Future of America’s Past video segments, create a political cartoon told from a different perspective.
 What other narratives might be expressed?
 How will you use symbols, words, exaggeration, and other techniques to make your point to others?
 You may draw your cartoon using pencil/paper, or use a digital drawing tool to create your cartoon.
-Your teacher may ask you to share your cartoon with your classmates via a Gallery Walk, or if working remotely, via a collaborative document such as Google Slides, or a Jamboard.
+Your teacher may ask you to share your cartoon with your classmates via a Gallery Walk, or if working remotely, via a collaborative document such as Google Docs or Google Slides

 Your teacher may ask you to record your answers on an exit ticket.